Illinois a factor as Big Ten race reaches midway point

 Illinois is No. 19 in the latest AP Top 25, its highest ranking since 2013.
 The Illini are one of six Big Ten teams ranked between 14th and 25th, and three members of that group — Illinois, Penn State and Rutgers — are shaking up the conference a bit after being largely irrelevant for varying periods.

 It’s the Illini (15-5, 7-2) who are highest in the standings from that trio.
 Illinois was briefly alone in first place after the win over Michigan.
-Then Michigan State pulled even with the Illini going into the Spartans’ game Wednesday night against Northwestern.
+Now Michigan State leads the Illini by a half-game.
 Illinois takes the court Thursday night against Minnesota.

 Underwood spent three seasons as Stephen F. Austin’s coach and one season at Oklahoma State before coming to Illinois.
 The Illini went 26-39 during his first two seasons at the helm, but Illinois is riding high right now, while looking like a much different team.